Finance 101. Oil!

 America’s first energy giant pioneered a path for the oil industry worldwide.
 And with the invention of motorized transport, there was new demand.
 That came with increased urgency in exploiting oil reserves wherever they could be found.
 Around the globe, in the Texas oil fields, the Canadian oil sands, the Gulf states of the Middle East, Latin America, the UK’s North Sea and elsewhere, exploration continued apace.
 Drilling unlocked the energy potential literally millions of years in the making, to drive a century of rising prosperity.

 Energy companies and investors in those energy companies had a steady pipeline to profit for decades.
 The promise of cheap nuclear energy that was supposed to change this situation as far back as the 1950s never materialized, significantly thanks to costly incidents like at Three Mile Island, Chernobyl and Fukushima.
 Renewable energy, also seen as a panacea by the latter half of the 20th century, has also struggled to find its footing until very recently.
-Oil has fueled our growing modern societies and pumped steady performance into investors’ pocketbooks.
+Oil has fuelled our growing modern societies and pumped steady performance into investors’ pocketbooks.

 At least, that was the case until a few years ago.
 At that point, technological innovation and good old-fashioned greed created a sea of oil that didn’t have enough buyers.